 When/how will I hear my outcome?

-You will be notified of the results of your application at the end of the following month after you have applied to the fund.
-For example if you applied to the fund in October 2025, you should expect to receive an outcome at the end of November 2025.
-You will be notified of your outcome via email.
+You will be notified of the results of your application at the end of the following month after you have applied to the Fund.
+For example if you applied in October, you should expect to receive an outcome via email at the end of November.

 How will I receive my award?